Area Stewards Program

 Snow Mountain is in Greene County Virginia and removing invasives involved neighbors working alongside each other.
 It remains an ongoing task to manage the 600 acres.

-The Dutch Creek Area Stewardship
+Dutch Creek Stewardship Area

 The core landowners in the Dutch Creek Area Stewardship in Nelson County own approximately 1,275 acres of contiguous, mostly forested land in a scenic, mountainous area of Virginia that has intrinsic natural resource value.
 The stewardship area itself is further protected by being encompassed within the 3,000-acre Dutch Creek Agricultural-Forestal District (DCAFD).